WallarooLabs/wally/book/getting-started/linux-setup.md

 ### Compiling on Artful

-Due to ponyc's dependence on PIC on Artful Ubuntu, all applications must be compiled with the `PONYCFLAGS="--pic"` flag, like so:
+Due to ponyc's dependence on PIC on Artful Ubuntu and later, all applications must be compiled with the `PONYCFLAGS="--pic"` flag, like so:

 ```bash
 make PONYCFLAGS="--pic"